 Outcomes of the Screening Process

-The study provides an initial inventory of 204 measures, 39 of which we scored for each metric.
+The study provides an initial inventory of 204 measures, 39 of which were scored for each metric.
 Of these, 25 measures were considered as candidates for a more in-depth review and analysis.
 Eight of the candidate measures were considered as high-priority opportunities needing additional analysis conducted in this study.
 Figure ES- 2 illustrate the progression of measure count through the different steps of the process.